kronpano/PanoPuzzle/README.md

 ## live examples
 ### over on PanoPuzzle.created-by.me
 ### here on GitHub to show a configuration with only one category
-### here on Github to show a configuration with several categories
+### here on GitHub to show a configuration with several categories
+### here on GitHub to show all the build in subdivision patterns